(Beginning of Article II, from National Archives reproduction of Constitution.)

 Christina Greer, How do executive orders work?, Ted-Ed

 Kristen Bialik, Obama issued fewer executive orders on average than any president since Cleveland, Pew Research Ctr.
 FactTank, Jan.
 23, 2017.

-Julie Percha, Your cheat sheet for executive orders, memorandums and proclamations, PBS NewsHour, Jan.
+Dept. of Justice, Julie Percha, Your cheat sheet for executive orders, memorandums and proclamations, PBS NewsHour, Jan.
 27, 2017.

 Rachel Quester, Executive Order Or Memorandum?
 Let's Call The Whole Thing An 'Action', NPR, Jan.
 30, 2017.

 (The six most recent documents appear here.
 Click on the link to see older ones.)

 Columbia Law School professor [Richard Briffault] explains exactly how impeachment works, and what it takes for a president to be impeached, Business Insider (Sept.
 25, 2019)